APO, AE 09720

 Defense Service Network (DSN) Dialing Instructions

 The DSN is the provider of long-distance communications service for the Department of Defense (DoD).
 Every installation has a special DSN number and the numbers vary by world-wide location.
 In order to place a call using DSN, the caller must be using a military phone on an installation.
 Cell phones cannot dial DSN numbers.
 When dialing a DSN number from a United States installation to another United States installation, it is unnecessary to dial the DSN 314 area code.
 When dialing a DSN number to/from overseas locations, the DSN area code must be included.
-The operator can be reached at commercial (719) 567-1110.
-Please note that long distance charges may be incurred.

 Medical Services: Due to the limited medical care available, individuals with unusual medical problems or who are on special medications should check with their overseas clearance section prior to departure.
 For more information view the Lajes Field Support Squadron Medical webpage.
 As of September 2013, Lajes Field has been designated as single/unaccompanied.

 Pet & Kennel Information: The inbound pet policy is pets are considered in Beira Mar and Naser De Sol, but not permitted in the dormitories - before shipping a pet, know what your housing situation will be.
 The Base Kennel has closed as of 30 September 2014.

 There is no base veterinarian.
 There is also a Portuguese form that must be completed by a USDA vet when bring pets from the States no more than 10 days before leaving the US.